The best nursing chairs for your nursery

 Although it isn’t a purpose-designed nursing chair, this high-backed seat is a popular choice with many mums.
 The covers are removable and machine-washable, so it’s easy to keep clean, and a matching footstool is available separately.
 It doesn’t rock or recline, but it’s an ideal budget buy.

-Reviewers noted that it's upright enough for comfortable feeding and that the open armrests are a plus, giving baby extra space.
+Reviewers noted that it's upright enough for comfortable feeding and that the open armrests are a plus, giving the baby extra space.

 Pros